rukmanigopalan/adlsgen1togen2migrationsamples/src/Application Update/README.md

    **6. Check for the new files getting generated at the Gen2 root folder path**

   ## How to Configure and update HDInsight

+   Applies where HDInsight is used as workload to process the Raw data and execute the transformations.
+Below is the step by step process used for Dual pipeline pattern.

    **Prerequisite**